 Few things to look up before you set out to shop

-Rose cut diamonds can be held with a flat base, prongs and bezels.
+Rose cut diamonds can be held with a flat base, prongs and bezel, and collet.
 It’s flat base makes it appropriate and convenient to even attach to precious metals connectors for use in haute couture, and on other high end designer clothing.
 Many Swarovski crystals are Flatback Rose Cuts, and they are brilliantly successful in their sales and are used far and wide from the regular at-home artist to the previously multibillion-dollar Victoria's Secret.
 These stones have a glue on the base, which gets activated through a heat source to attach to clothing.

 Size, Shape and Colour